This is a change under Section 56 of the Land Use Planning and Approvals Act 1993.

 Applying for an amendment

-If you wish to apply for an amendment you need to complete application form, include the owner’s consent (if relevant), and pay the fees.
+If you wish to apply for an amendment you need to complete the Amendment Request for Amendment Application Form (PDF), include the owner’s consent (if relevant), and pay the fees.

 It’s best to talk to a planning officer first to see if the proposed change can be considered.
 Please contact us to discuss.